Erfaniaa/financial-indexes-correlation/README.md

 ## Config

-For the configuration, you can:
+For the configuration, you can change `config.py` constants.

-- Change `config.py` constants.
-- Define new indicators in `indicators.py`.

 ## Config.py Description

 - `QUOTES_LIST_WITH_SOURCE`: What are your considered financial indexes?
 - `START_TIME` and `END_TIME`: The time interval for the financial indexes candles
-- `CSV_DELIMITER`: The delimiter in every generated CSV file
+- `CSV_DELIMITER`: The delimiter character in the generated CSV file
 - `API_KEY_FILE_PATH`: Path to the Nasdaq Data Link API key file

 ## See Also